For those who make, cover and influence the news.

 The Vice President of Programs shall select (in consultation with the President) the members of and chair the Program Committee.
 The VP of Programs shall recommend to the Board of Directors program activities for the Club.
 He or she shall report to each Board meeting about upcoming programs and get the Board’s approval.

-a.
-The Committees shall be Membership, PR, Programs, Education/Scholarships, Fund raising and any other committee designated by the Board.
+The Committees shall be Membership, PR, Programs, Education/Scholarships, Fund raising, Nominating and any other committee designated by the Board.

-b.
-The Vice President of Membership, Programs, PR, Education/Scholarships and Fund raising shall – in consultation with the President – select members for their respective Committees and shall chair said Committee during their terms as Vice President.
+The Vice President of Membership, Programs, PR, Education/Scholarships, Fund raising, and Nominations shall – in consultation with the President – select members for their respective Committees and shall chair said Committee during their terms as Vice President.
 The Committee members must be members of the Press Club but not necessarily members of the Board.
+The President – in consultation with the Board – shall select the Chair and at least two members of the Nominating Committee.

 VIII.
 Quorum for Board Meetings and for Membership meetings

-b.
-A quorum for the transaction of business at any meeting of the voting membership shall consist of not less than 10 percent of the members in
+A quorum for the transaction of business at any meeting of the voting membership shall consist of not less than 10 percent of the members in good standing.

 a.
 The Board of Directors shall hold business meetings at a minimum of nine times per year.